MarkJelic/TEC-1G/GPIO/RTC/ClockDemo/readme.md

 The program uses the clock in 12 hour mode, hence the AM/PM display on the LCD.
 A 24 hour option also exists in the DS1302 chip, however this is not used in this program.

-If the F key is pressed on the hexpad, the TEC will HALT - the HALT LED will light.
+If the F key is pressed on the hexpad, the TEC will HALT - the HALT LED will light, the 7-seg displys will cease udating the the LCD disply will stop on the time that HALT occurred.
 Pressing any key resumes normal operation.
 Note that if you HALT the TEC for several seconds (or more), the updated time will be displayed upon resuming, proving that the DS1302 is working independently even if the TEC itself is HALTed.

 ## Setting the Time
 Pressing + increments the Hour (and rolls over AM/PM)